 We plan to resolve this in the future.
 Canvas and New Quizzes are separate applications and do not share a common database.
 They communicate using the LTI standard, which does not have the concept of a fake user.

 Once an item has been added to an item bank, it can be easily copied or moved between item banks.
-Copying questions within an assessment will be added at a later time.
+Copying questions within a quiz will be added at a later time.

 This feature will be considered for future development.

 By selecting the student’s attempt from the Moderation page, you will see the questions the student was given, along with their answers.
 The version itself is not explicitly shown.
 The priority for development of this feature is still under discussion.